nwplus/HealthX-logistics-package/Timeline.md

 **Plan workshop slots**

 - Work with sponsors or mentors to schedule and plan the workshops for the event.
 These should be educational/helpful to the hackers.
 Sponsors may also want to promote their technology or company.
-There are some workshop slots in the template schedule. (link to template schedule)
+There are some workshop slots in the [template schedule](Schedule_&_Events/schedule.md).

 **Plan pre-hackathon workshops**

 - We usually host a few workshops the weeks leading up to the main event.
 These workshops are aimed more towards hackathon beginners and are a great way to market the event and serve as an introduction to the event.
-Workshop materials can be found here : (Link to pre-hackathon workshops)
+Workshop materials can be found [here](Schedule_&_Events/pre_hackathon_workshops.md).

 **Open hacker applications**

-- This should be done about 5 weeks from the event  (link to google form)
+- This should be done about 5 weeks from the event, the forms can be found [here](Forms/forms.md).

 ### 🍇 1 Months